-The ability to incorporate high-definition (HD) video, image processing, analytics, and connectivity has become an essential feature of intelligent vision and video applications.
+The ability to combine high-definition (HD) video, image processing, analytics, and connectivity has become an essential feature for creating next generation intelligent vision and video applications.

-Intel® FPGAs and SoCs, along with IP cores, development platforms, and a software centric design flow, provide a rapid development path with the flexibility to adapt to evolving challenges and solutions in each part of the video / vision pipeline for a wide range of video and intelligent vision applications.
+Intel® FPGAs and SoCs, along with IP cores, development platforms, and a software developer design flow, provide a rapid development path with the flexibility to adapt to evolving challenges and solutions in each part of the video or vision pipeline for a wide range of video and intelligent vision applications.

-Intel FPGAs offer performance, cost, flexibility, and integration advantages at each step of the video / vision pipeline.
+Intel® FPGAs offer performance, cost, flexibility, and integration advantages at each step of the video or vision pipeline.

 Image sensor suppliers often have proprietary interfaces, and the sensor interfaces keep evolving to keep up with improved sensor capabilities.
 Intel FPGAs enable designers to adopt new sensor interfaces easily without changing the rest of the design.
-In contrast, Application Specific Standard Products (ASSPs) require designers to adopt a new ASSP and redesign the camera board.
+In contrast, ASSPs require designers to adopt a new ASSP and redesign the camera board.

-Intel FPGAs enable designers todesign high performance video and signal processing systems quickly and flexibly.
-IP cores such as Intel’s Video and Image Processing Suite allow designers to pick and choose video processing functionalities as needed, while the high performance FPGA fabric can be leveraged to accelerate video pre-processing of high resolution videos.
+Intel® FPGAs enable designers to design high-performance video and signal processing systems quickly and flexibly.
+IP cores such as Intel’s Video and Image Processing Suite allow designers to pick and choose video processing functionalities as needed, while the high-performance FPGA fabric can be leveraged to accelerate video pre-processing of high-resolution videos.

 The abundance of different connectivity standards in today’s video and vision systems make FPGAs the ideal platform for universal connectivity and bridging.

 - Video and Image Processing Suite Intel FPGA IP

 - Audi Selects Intel® SoC FPGA for Piloted Driving (Audi video, Audi A8 - Central driver assistance controller (zFAS), Intel press release)